App Volumes Architecture

 Note: The App Volumes Agent, which is installed in virtual desktops and RDSH servers, must be configured to use the appropriate local namespace.

-- Separate databases – A separate database is used for each site; that is, you have a separate Windows Server Failover Clustering (WSFC) cluster and an SQL Server Always On availability group listener for each site, to achieve automatic failover within a site.
+- Separate databases – A separate database is used for each instance; each site should have separate SQL servers.
+That is, you have a separate Windows Server Failover Clustering (WSFC) cluster and an SQL Server Always On availability group listener for each site, in order to achieve automatic failover within a site.

-- vCenter Server machine managers – The App Volumes Manager servers at each site point to the local database instance and have machine managers registered only for the vCenter Servers from their own site.
+- vCenter Server machine managers – The App Volumes Manager instance and servers at each site have machine managers registered only for the vCenter Servers from their own site.

 App Volumes was set up in the second site used for Horizon (on-premises).